-If your child knows what to do if he comes across pornography again, it can help him feel less frightened or worried.
+If your child knows what to do if they come across pornography again, it can help your child feel less frightened or worried.

 For example, you could tell your child that some things aren’t meant for children to see, and it’s best to:

-- look away quickly or cover her eyes
+- look away quickly or cover their eyes

 - turn off the screen or use the back button

-- tell you or another adult she trusts as soon as she can.
+- tell you or another trusted adult as soon as possible.